meddhiaka/myGitFiles/introReact.md

 ```

 <hr>
-# 2) React Render with the permanent way
+# 2) React Render with the permanent way !!!!!
-# Just ignore the last one.
+# Just ignore the last one !!!!

 ```javascript
 // After creating a file named ` App.js `, then